FARMINGTON RIVER RAIL TRAIL NORTH & SOUTH:

 Note; A 1/4 mile paved trail travels into Tunxis Mead Park.

-You'll come to the start of the Farmington Canal Heritage Trail Northern Section after 1.4 miles.
-Continue straight along Red Oak Hill Rd, then turn right at New Britain Ave where you can then cross over to the start of the Farmington River Rail Trail South after 1.5 miles.
+You'll come to the Farmington Canal Heritage Trail Northern Section after 1.4 miles.
+Continue straight along Red Oak Hill Rd out to New Britain Ave.
+Across this road is the start of the Farmington River Rail Trail South after 1.5 miles.

 Starting in Farmington from New Britain Ave; The 0 Mile marker begins here.
 Mile markers are located all along the trail.
 The paved Farmington River Rail Trail South travels into the woods through a residential area along the former rail bed.
 Quickly you'll come to the New Britain Ave parking lot along the right.
 You'll also find a pavilion with map board here.
 All the road crossings have cross-lights.
 At 0.8 miles spot an old RR track holder along the right.
 You then cross over a high berm with a pond below.
 After crossing Oakridge Rd look to your left at the top of the incline to spot an old granite RR Mile marker.
 After 2.3 miles you'll pass by the old Unionville Train Station and come to South Main St (Route 177).
 The trail continues across the road, but you need to head right to access a cross-walk across this busy road.
 After crossing Hunters Ridge Rd look for a couple of benches overlooking the Farmington River below.
 Just before some wood fencing will be a gravel trail on your right at 2.5 miles.
 This will bring you down to a promenade that overlooks the river.
 Be sure to check out the stone arched culvert that runs under the old rail line.
 A parking lot is located next to where you cross River Rd at 3.1 miles.
 Here the trail pulls away from the river and travels alongside River Rd.
 Just before a tunnel underneath Route 4 spot a spur trail on your right that leads to an ice cream parlor.
 Great murals in the tunnel.
 You come to the Route 4 parking lot where you'll find another pavilion & map board at 3.6 miles.
 You cross the Burlington Town line at 4.4 miles.
 The trail travels along the Farmington River, then just below Route 4.
 You'll pass the 5 mile marker on your left before reaching the Routes 4 & 179 Junction parking lot.
 Continue along the parking lot and you'll come to another map board as the paved trail travels alongside the river.
 There are informational sign boards scattered along this section.
 An old RR bridge over Burlington Brook affords a great spot for wading along the brook and river.
 You'll pass by the Route 179 parking lot at 6.1 miles and soon pass an old power generating dam which creates a small waterfall in the river.
 The paved trail ends at 6.8 miles.
 Turn right for an on-road section along Arch St (low traffic).
 You'll come to a ramp on your right that will take you up and over the river via an old RR trestle bridge.
 You also cross over an old "power canal" which was used by the Collins Company to derive power from the Farmington River.
 The Collins Company was world famous for its ax and machete blades.
 Many of its original buildings are still intact and it is listed on the National Register of Historic Places.
 More informational signs along here.
 The CANTON HISTORICAL MUSEUM will be on your right as you approach the old Collinsville Train Station, which now houses the CROWN & HAMMER PUB, at 7.6 miles.
 A map board is located here as well.
 The Collinsville parking lot is located on your right with access to the historic downtown area which includes the LaSALLE MARKET & DELI.
 A great place to grab a bite before the return trip.
 The paved trail then comes to Bridge St (Route 179) where you'll find a cross-light.